 New Attractions at the Leaning Tower of Pisa

 When I first visited the Leaning Tower in 1998 the experience was enjoyable, and seeing the tower up close was definitely worth it.
 However, the fact that the tower had lots of cables attached to it, and more importantly that I wasn’t allowed to go inside, certainly detracted from my experience.
 I am definitely excited to go back and visit now that the tower is more of an interactive endeavor.

-In 2008, there has been talk of opening up a “secret door” that was closed in 1930.
-This door grants visitors access to the center of the Tower, which allows one to look up through all the levels of the building to the sky above.
-I haven’t heard anything one way or another on these plans, but being able to stand in the middle of the Leaning Tower would definitely be a cool experience.
+In 2008, a “secret door” that was closed in 1930, was reopened to the public.
+This door granted visitors access to the center of the Tower, which allows one to look up through all the levels of the building to the sky above, and climb the internal staircase for panoramic views of the Square of Miracles.

 Explore All the Incredible Attractions in Pisa with Auto Europe

 Beyond the Leaning Tower and Square of Miracles, there are myriad other intriguing attractions in Pisa and the surrounding area deserving of your interest.
 When you’re ready to embark on your Italian vacation, give Auto Europe a call or click, at 1-888-223-5555 today and reserve a car rental in Italy, international airfare, and even hotel accommodations with Auto Europe.